Chapter 3 flows out of the last few verses of ch.2 (reprinted here).

 because he hath not believed in the name of the only begotten Son of God.

-condemned already- ie., like guilty prisoners on death row, already sentenced,
+condemned already- ie., like a guilty prisoner on death row, already sentenced,

 awaiting the execution of judgment.